 Frangulis's wealth is tied almost entirely to his role as co-founder and CEO of Oakberry.
 The company was built on a franchise model starting in 2016, which means Frangulis generates income and equity value through multiple channels: franchise fees from operators, branded product lines, and the underlying enterprise value of the Oakberry brand itself.
 Franchise-based food businesses can accumulate significant asset value quickly when they scale internationally, because the franchisor captures fees and royalties without bearing the full cost of each store's operations.

 Oakberry's US presence, formalized through Oakberry Açaí Inc. in Florida, adds a dollar-denominated revenue stream that matters for any net-worth calculation targeting a US-market audience.
 The IESE business school case study documenting Oakberry's origins also confirms the brand's academic credibility as a genuine scale story, not a one-market novelty.
+The IESE case study PDF on Oakberry’s origins and growth provides background on why Oakberry was created and notes Georgios Frangulis in that context.

 - Co-founder equity stake in Oakberry (private company, exact percentage undisclosed)